Does your business need a CRM? 10 Warning Signs

 The marketing department is responsible for nurturing leads whereas the sales department is accountable for closing deals.
 Both need to work in harmony to ensure that leads are converted into opportunities and finally deals.

 With CRM, marketing and sales departments can now stay updated by having access to real-time data related to a customer’s profile.
-Marketing team can pass on the leads to the sales team without any manual effort.
+The marketing team can pass on the leads to the sales team without any manual effort.
 The sales team can then act on those leads and try to convert them into deals.

 6. You have a high sales staff turnover